SymfonyCasts/vue/sfcasts/ep1/v-on.md

 We'll see this basic flow over and over again.

 But before we do, I want to talk more about how the `this` variable works in Vue.
 It's at the *heart* of Vue's magic.
-And if we an understand it, we'll be just a *little* bit closer to being unstoppable.
+And if we understand it, we'll be just a *little* bit closer to being unstoppable.
 That's next.